 - Other (building sites, roads, etc) ~ 20 acres

-Housing for farm staff includes the recently updated four-bedroom manager’s house and a two-bedroom tenant cottage known as the gate house.
-These are both in very good condition and would also be well suited for conversion to additional guest houses.
+Housing for farm staff includes the recently updated four-bedroom manager’s house known as Linden Inn, and a two-bedroom tenant cottage known as the Gate House.
+The Linden Inn’s renovation in 2021 makes it well-suited for immediate use as an additional guest house.

-The agricultural aspects of Linden are well improved.
-There are 345± acres of fenced pasture on the Linden Tract, all of which have automatic waterers.
-Four of the paddocks have access to three covered, concrete feed bunkers.
-The farm shop area includes a cattle barn and working facilities, a heated workshop, an equipment barn, and a large concrete storage pad.
-Adjacent to the farm shop are two 50’ X 674’ poultry houses and a separate litter storage facility.
+The agricultural aspects of Linden are well-improved.
+There are 280± acres of fenced pasture, all of which have automatic waterers.
+Four of the pastures have access to three covered, concrete feed bunkers.
+The farm shop area includes a cattle barn and working facilities, heated workshop, equipment barn, and a bunker silo.
+Adjacent to the farm shop are two 50’ x 674’ poultry houses and a separate litter storage facility.

 Annual property taxes are approximately $15,540.

-In addition to deer, the six ponds offer nearly 40 acres of open water, and the waterfowl hunting on the farm can be highly productive, particularly for this part of Virginia.
+Linden Farm has a history of excellent dove hunting, as well as quality opportunities to pursue whitetail deer and eastern wild turkeys.
+For 30 years, the farm has been carefully managed to promote robust wildlife populations alongside a successful agricultural operation, and the results are enviable.
+The waterfowl hunting on Brooke’s Lake can be highly productive, and there is lots of potential to further develop waterfowl habitat.
 The farm is on the western edge of the Atlantic flyway, and proximity to Lake Anna and Lake Orange provide a steady influx of waterfowl in the winter months.
-Ducks regularly seen on the farm include wood ducks, mallards, gadwalls, black ducks, and pintails.
+Ducks regularly seen on the farm include wood sucks, mallards, gadwalls, black ducks, and pintails.

-Beyond hunting, the ponds provide fishing, kayaking, and all-around family recreation.
-There are farm roads throughout the property, and significant opportunities exist to create an accompanying trail network for hiking, running, horseback riding, and ATV use.
-The diversity of the topography and land uses also lend itself well to sporting clays, and a rifle range could easily be installed on the wooded, level acreage of the Deerwood Tract.
+Beyond hunting, Linden’s two ponds provide fishing, kayaking, and all-around family recreation.
+There are farm roads throughout the property and significant opportunities exist to create an accompanying trail network for hiking, running, horseback riding, mountain biking, and ATV use.
+The diversity of the topography and land features also make for an excellent sporting clays course.

-Lastly, while there are currently no horses on the farm, the acreage of the Linden Tract is ideal for equestrian facilities.
-Central Virginia is horse country, after all, and there are best-in-class resources nearby for developing and maintaining equestrian properties.
-The farm is on the border of the Keswick Hunt and the Bull Run Hunt, and both have fox hunted on the property in the past.
-Over the past decades, Linden has been home to hunter/jumpers as well as quarter horses.
-A highlight of Linden’s history was hosting a large-scale cavalry demonstration featuring over 300 horses engaging in multiple events.
+Lastly, while there are currently no horses on the farm, Linden has been home to hunter/jumpers and quarter horses in the past, and the acreage is ideal for equestrian activities.
+Central Virginia is known as horse country for good reason, and there are best-in-class resources nearby for developing and maintaining equestrian properties.
+The farm is on the border of the Keswick Hunt and the Bull Run Hunt, and both have fox hunted on the property in recent years.
+A highlight of Linden’s history was hosting a large-scale cavalry demonstration that featured over 300 horses engaging in multiple events.